 Triplinx, the official trip planner and transportation information resource for the Greater Toronto and Hamilton Area, can help you travel around the region via transit.
 Planning your trip is easy: Simply enter your starting location and where you want to go, and Triplinx will tell you how to get there.
 It offers travellers wheelchair-accessible trip plans and info on paratransit providers across the GTHA.
 You can also find transit schedule, fare, service and other useful information you may need before you go.

 Supercrawl encourages those traveling to the festival by automobile from out of town to use the City of Hamilton’s York Boulevard Parkade, entering from Vine St., located on the south side of the road just after MacNab St. N., near the heart of the festival.
-This parking lot costs only $10 for the day, has a capacity of roughly 800 vehicles and contains an EV charging station with two Sun Country Highway Chargers (CS40, 30 amp) on level 1B.
+Friday/Saturday, the parkade’s Daytime rate (in after 6am, out by 6pm) is $12 while the Evening rate (in after 6pm, out by 6am) is $8; Sunday’s all-day flat rate is $8.
+The Parkade has a capacity of 770 vehicles and contains an EV charging station with two Sun Country Highway Chargers (CS40, 30 amp) and 3 Chargepoint EV charging stations on level 1B.
 The York Parkade can be reached by the following means:

 • From Toronto/Niagara: Exit off the QEW Hamilton onto York Blvd.
 Follow York until Bay St. and turn left.
 Turn right onto Vine St..
 The parking lot will be on the right hand side after MacNab St..